 Enter Princess Pandora, a wannabe butterfly and a resentful princess!
 Her deep yearning is to join the popular butterfly gang and to, “Fly like a pretty butterfly!”

-Enter her good friend and confidante Prince Piper, who asks her to tell him all about her problems, but concedes to her that, “All this talk of endless flying, you always end up crying,” meanwhile encouraging her to be free to express who she wants to be.
+Enter her good friend and confidante Prince Piper, who asks her to tell him all about her problems.
+He concedes to her that with “All this talk of endless flying, you always end up crying,” but still encourages her to be free to express who she wants to be.

 Prince Piper tries to convince Pandora that the butterfly gang are just fickle flying friends; “Sorry to burst your bubble baby, but they don’t love you like I and your family do!”